GeoscienceAustralia/anuga_core/docs/source/installation.rst

 Ubuntu Install with MiniForge3 from github
 ------------------------------------------

-Alternatively you can the most current version of ANUGA from GitHub
+Alternatively you can get the most current version of ANUGA from GitHub

 .. code-block:: bash